(Adopted 18 October 2012)

 Over the course of the existence of Internet Corporation for Assigned Names and Numbers ("ICANN"), the Board, consisting of voting Directors and non-voting liaisons (collectively the "Board" or "Board members") has developed governance policies and practices to help it fulfill its responsibilities to ICANN and its stakeholders.
 These Board Governance Guidelines ("Guidelines") provide a structure within which the Board and management can effectively pursue ICANN's mission.
 The Board intends that these Guidelines serve as a flexible framework within which the Board may conduct its business, not as a set of binding legal obligations.
 These Guidelines should be interpreted in the context of all applicable laws, and ICANN's Articles of Incorporation, Bylaws, the Affirmation of Commitments, policies and processes.
 The Guidelines are subject to future refinement or changes as the Board may find necessary or advisable.

-The mission of ICANN is to coordinate, at the overall level, the global Internet's systems of unique identifiers, and in particular to ensure the stable and secure operation of the Internet's unique identifier systems.
+The mission of ICANN is to ensure the stable and secure operation of the Internet’s unique identifier systems.
 The fundamental responsibility of Directors (as defined below) is to exercise their business judgment to act in what they reasonably believe to be the best interests of ICANN and in the global public interest, taking account of the interests of the Internet community as a whole rather than any individual group or interest.
 Actions of the Board reflect the Board's collective action after taking due reflection.

 It is the duty of the Board to oversee management's performance to ensure that ICANN operates in an effective, efficient and ethical manner.
 The Board will also be responsible for overseeing the development of ICANN's short, medium and long-term strategic plans, ensuring that they will result in sustainable outcomes, and taking account of the critical interdependencies of financial, human, natural, manufactured, social and intellectual capitals.